cybersn0wball/Deauthentication-attack/README.md

-# wifi dojo
+# Wifi Dojo by aikido-pixel
+Compilation of some wifi attack vectors.

+### Deauthentication attack using aircrack-ng
+./deauth.sh - DoS any device inside wlan via deauthentication attack(Might not work with 5Ghz network).

-**WARNING: EDUCATIONAL PURPOUSES ONLY.
+**EDUCATIONAL PURPOUSES ONLY.
 NOT TO ENCOURAGE IN HACKING.**

-./deauth.sh - DoS any device inside wlan via deauthentication attack.